tarun080698/learn-ai-webapp/docs/frontend.md

 ## Overview

-The Learn AI frontend is a comprehensive **Next.js 16** and **React 19** learning management system with a full-featured course creation wizard, advanced admin interface, and seamless user experience.
+The Learn.ai 4all frontend is a comprehensive **Next.js 16** and **React 19** learning management system with a full-featured course creation wizard, advanced admin interface, and seamless user experience.
 Built with modern App Router architecture and production-ready components.

 ### Tech Stack